jackyzha0/quartz/content/notes/11-DHCP.md

 	- Dynamically allocated address can be assigned to the same client as it keeps a table of past IP addresses and their clients MAC addresses.
 	- Layer 3 (IP) change breaks existing connections if IP addresses change in a long session such as downloaders, terminal sessions

+> [!INFO] RFC
+> docs of all protocols

 > [!INFO]
+> static more stable
+> dynamic susceptible to man in the middle attacks, from the gateway.

 How DHCP Works
 - Client broadcasts UDP request to 255.255.255.255 port 67